 ELECTRICIAN AND PLUMBER.

-The Storybook construction budget sets out electrical and plumbing estimates at the working drawings stage so clients can start discussions and arrange quotations with these trades early.
-Although most of their work is done post lock up there are two areas where they may be required when the construction starts.
-The electrician can provide temporary power supply to a permanent position saving the cost of a hired temporary power supply.
-With concrete slab construction the plumber will be required to install in slab wastes for showers, toilets etc.
+The Storybook details of electrical and plumbing are set out working drawings stage so clients can start discussions and arrange quotations with these trades early.
+Although most of their work is done post-lock-up, there are two areas where they may be required when the construction starts.
+The electrician can provide a temporary power supply to a permanent position saving the cost of a hired temporary power supply.
+With concrete slab construction, the plumber will be required to install slab wastes for showers, toilets etc.

-Arranging the roofer quotation is easy because Storybook supply the entire roofing, flashings, screws etc.., so it’s just a labour only quote.
+Arranging the roofer quotation is easy because SCS Supply the entire roofing, flashings, screws etc.., so it’s just a labour-only quote.
 Many roofers regularly install roofing for our clients and are familiar with the Storybook complicated roofs and the Storybook method of estimating labour costs.
 In many cases simply a phone call to a roofer on the Storybook list of trades previously used by our clients is all that’s necessary to arrange a quotation.

 NOTE.
-The above five trades will see your home built to lock-up stage.
-Before the issue of permits the vast majority of our owner builder clients have already engaged them all.
+The above five trades will see your home built to the lock-up stage.
+Even before the issue of permits, the vast majority of our owner-builder clients have already engaged them all.

 The plaster quotation is best left until lock-up stage is reached so the plasterer can properly determine the job by direct measuring.
 Plastering is usually a supply and fix trade and often also includes the installation of insulation.
 It is also highly competitive and subject to widely varying quotes.
 As a general principal the cheapest quotes seem to be obtained as you get closer to the job.
 To assist in your analysis of a quote you have received Storybook presents the plaster estimate in a fragmented way, that is the cost of plaster / associated products and insulation, and separately the labour to hang the plaster sheets, install insulation and complete the stopping and sanding.
 Of course, before installation of plaster your already engaged electrician and plumber will return to complete the in wall rough ins etc. Remember to take a photo of all walls and ceilings just before plaster is installed for future reference.

 Tiling of bathrooms and kitchen happen when the home is approaching completion.
-Tiler’s usually also provide the service of the waterproofing of wet areas prior to tiling so when obtaining quotes include the waterproofing also.
-Your Storybook budget for tiling sets out the extent of and cost allowance of tiles and the cost per square meter for labour of floor and wall laying.
+Tilers usually also provide the service of the waterproofing of wet areas prior to tiling, so when obtaining quotes, include the waterproofing also.

 CHOOSING FIXTURES AND FITTINGS.